pjotrp/bhxiv-gen-pdf/README.md

 The [guix-deploy](./.guix-deploy) script starts a Guix container which allows running the generator and tests.
 The instructions are in the header of that script.

+# Bibliography hints

+pandoc generates the bibliography (not biber or bibtex!).
+You can inspect the intermediate .tex format (see below).

+Importantly:

+* Don't put references in literal markdown, such as surrounded by `backticks`!
+* Don't use a colon in the reference ID because that has a special meaning in CITO

 # Trouble shooting

 If you are not using Docker or Guix you may need to explicitely add ruby